Artisanal Vapers? For Some, The Habit's About Much More Than Quitting Tobacco

 A Juul pod is not an e-cigarette is not a vape pen is not a mod, as any serious vaper can tell you.

 But then, what kind of serious vaper do you ask?
 Check social media, and you'll see mentions of "nicotine casuals" and vapers drawn to THC, the psychoactive ingredient in marijuana.
-There are the hobbyists, with all their sub-genres: Do-It-Yourselfers, cloud chasers, sub-ohmers, coil builders and other device modifiers, called modders.
+There are the hobbyists, with all their subgenres: do-it-yourselfers, cloud chasers, sub-ohmers, coil builders and other device modifiers, called modders.
 Not to mention social media influencers.

 Finding your tribe among vapers is more complex than finding your Hogwarts house, and people who don't vape can be forgiven if they feel the need for a glossary.

-With all the talk these days about teen vaping and the possible increase of restrictions, it seems a good time to check in with some adult vapers — to define terms and catch up with how vape-culture is evolving.
+With all the talk these days about teen vaping and the possible increase of restrictions, it seems a good time to check in with some adult vapers — to define terms and catch up with how vape culture is evolving.

-On blogs, Instagram and online forums such as Reddit, the various types of vapers — interested as they are in vastly different things — don't agree on how or if vaping might be regulated, what exactly should be regulated or even who should be prevented from vaping.
-There you'll find members of the DIY clan sharing recipes for flavored e-liquids, how-to guides and links to instructional YouTube videos to help newcomers to vaping who worry politicians will act to further restrict this legal drug habit.
+On blogs, Instagram and online forums such as Reddit, the various types of vapers — interested as they are in vastly different things — don't agree on how or if vaping might be regulated, what exactly should be regulated, or even who should be prevented from vaping.
+There you'll find members of the DIY clan sharing recipes for flavored e-liquids, how-to guides and links to instructional YouTube videos to help newcomers to vaping who worry that politicians will further restrict this legal drug habit.

-Jennifer Winstead, 47, a fraud analyst in North Carolina, is one of the people who worry about restrictions.
-She calls herself an e-juice mixologist, which means she takes vegetable glycerin and propylene glycol and adds any number of flavorings, with or without nicotine, to concoct her own blends — like cherry berry or strawberry coconut milk.
+Jennifer Winstead, 47, a fraud analyst in North Carolina, is among the people who worry about restrictions.
+She calls herself an e-juice mixologist, which means she takes vegetable glycerin and propylene glycol and adds any number of flavorings, with or without nicotine, to concoct her own blends — such as cherry berry or strawberry coconut milk.
 She sells these recipes to companies; you can't buy e-liquids from her directly.

 "DIYers are research gurus," says Winstead, who takes a pull from her mod between each thought.
 "We don't want to hurt ourselves.
 Nothing with oil or organic matter should be in it."